trevor-dolby-at-ibm-com/ace-vnc-devcontainer/README.md

 followed by tagging and pushing the container.
 The resulting public image tag should be used in the configuration below instead of the experimental image shown.

+Note that later versions are available; see https://github.com/trevor-dolby-at-ibm-com/ace-docker/tree/main/experimental#setting-the-correct-product-url for instructions on how to find the URL if the public site has not been updated.
+Use the resulting URL as the DOWNLOAD_URL build argument when building the container.

 ## Application repo setup

 Codespace configurations are held in the .devcontainer directory of the repo containing